Ahmad-Emad/Google-Search-Test/README.md

 #### Run the project using testNG

 - configure testNG.xml values to match the class name in our suite.
-- Add data in TestData.xml file to be provided to test script.
+- Add data in TestData.xml file to be provided to test script to select browser to execute, URL needed, Locators nedded and any other data.
 - Run testNG.xml to run TC and find testNG result.
 - Check test result to see its status (pass/fail).
 - Check reports for more details about the TCs.